kevinpt/opbasm/doc/rst/language.rst

 The PicoBlaze has a single ``interrupt`` input.
 When interrupts are enabled and this pin transitions high, the normal execution is suspended and the processor jumps to a special interrupt handler routine.
 This behavior lets your code respond to external events in the FPGA fabric without having to explicitly poll for changes in state.
 Handling multiple interrupts requires external logic to multiplex them onto the single input provided by the PicoBlaze.

 The PB3 has a fixed interrupt vector address of 0x3FF which is the last instruction in the 1K instruction memory space.
 You must insert a `jump`_ instruction here that branches to your ISR code.
-The PB6 defaults to 0x3FF but you can change the default vector address with the ``interrupt_vector`` generic on the ``KCPSM6`` component.
+The PB6 defaults to 0x3FF as its default vector but you can change it to a different address with the ``interrupt_vector`` generic on the ``KCPSM6`` component.
 This gives you the option to place the vector at the start of your ISR without the need for an extra ``jump``.

 The ``interrupt`` signal should stay high for at least two clock cycles to guarantee it is seen by the processor.
 An optional ``interrupt_ack`` output signal is provided to interface with external interrupt generating logic.
 It notifies you when the processor has started processing the interrupt, at which point it is safe to release the ``interrupt`` input signal.

-Interrupts are controlled with the `enable`_ and `disable`_ instructions. they take a special dummy operand of "interrupt".
+Interrupts are controlled with the `enable`_ and `disable`_ instructions.
+They take a special dummy operand of "interrupt".
 A special `returni`_ instruction is used to exit from the ISR and resume normal execution.
 It takes an operand of "enable" or"disable" to set the new state of the interrupt flag after the return.
-You cannot use the normal `return`_ instruction to accomplish this since the original interrupt saved the flag and register bank state and only ``returni`` can restore it so that your normal code is not affected by the change of execution state.
+You cannot use the normal `return`_ instruction to accomplish this since the original interrupt saved the flag and register bank state and only ``returni`` can restore it so that your normal code remains unaffected by the change of execution state.

 Directives